IBM/watson-discovery-food-reviews/README.md

 ## 10. Run the application

 1. Install [Node.js](https://nodejs.org/en/) runtime or NPM.
 1. Start the app by running `npm install`, followed by `npm start`.
-If running for the first time, please be patient as the initialization process needs to load 2000 json files into your **Watson Discovery Collection** and may take several minutes.
+If running for the first time, please be patient as the initialization process needs to load 1000 json files into your **Watson Discovery Collection** and may take several minutes.
 1. Access the UI by pointing your browser at `localhost:3000`.
-> Note: `PORT` can be configured in `.env`.
+> Note: `PORT` can be configured in the .env file.

 ## 11. Deploy and run the application on IBM Cloud